Clomiphene Citrate (CC or Clomid) – A Testosterone Therapy Alternative for Men with Low Testosterone Levels

 Traditionally, if low testosterone is diagnosed, testosterone replacement therapy is prescribed, and it most commonly comes in the form of a cream, gel, pellet, patch, and by injection.
 And although these types of therapy are effective, some methods are better than others, and there are side-effects with all of them.
 For example, testicular shrinkage, gynecomastia (breast enlargement), low sperm count/sterility, and polycythemia (overproduction of red blood cells) are common side-effects of testosterone replacement therapy (for many sufferers, these side-effects are mostly treatable or considered “worth it” by the patient).

 However, specifically due to the sterility side-effect, such testosterone treatments aren’t a good option for men who want to have children.
-In these (usually young) hypogonadal men, clomiphene citrate (or Clomid) and/or human chorionic gonadotropin (HCG) have been used (by specialists) for decades to increase testosterone production, increase sperm production, and increase fertility.
+In these (usually young) hypogonadal men, clomiphene citrate (CC or Clomid) and/or human chorionic gonadotropin (HCG) have been used (by specialists) for decades to increase testosterone production, increase sperm production, and increase fertility.
 Both these therapies effectively help signal the testes to produce testosterone and thereby increase testosterone levels (assuming of course the cause of the initial problem is not in the testes’ ability to make testosterone).
-See “David” (right) for an oversimplified diagram of how clomiphene, HCG, and testosterone work within the hypothalamic-pituitary-testicular axis.
+See “David” (below) for an oversimplified diagram of how clomiphene, HCG, and testosterone work within the hypothalamic-pituitary-testicular axis.

 Clomid works by blocking estrogen at the pituitary and hypothalamus.
 Thus, the usual estrogen message to “STOP” production of LH is essentially silenced, and therefore the pituitary makes more LH and there is an increased “GO” signal to produce testosterone in the testes.
 HCG works by mimicking LH, which also increases the “GO” signal to produce more testosterone in the testes.
 Prescribing testosterone for a man, however, does the opposite of what clomiphene and HCG do.